Design a Garden That Glows at Night

 String lights on a stately arch invite visitors to the evening garden.
-White and pale blue flowers add to the allure.
+White and pale blue flowers glow at dusk.

 When evening falls and it's too dark to weed, deadhead or start a new project, it's time to turn off your busy mind and turn on your senses.
 The garden becomes a whole new place after dark, filled with mysterious sounds, fragrances, and luminous colors.